-Accepting of virtually any food, Tiger Barbs should be given a variety of foods to maintain a healthy immune system.
-Include quality flake food as well as live and frozen foods such as brine shrimp, bloodworms, and beef heart.
+Accepting of virtually any food, tiger barbs should be given a variety of foods to maintain a healthy immune system.
+Include quality pelleted or flake food, as well as live and frozen foods such as brine shrimp, bloodworms, and beef heart.
 They will quickly gobble up small aquatic invertebrates and even cooked vegetables.

 Breeding the Tiger Barb

-Egg-scatterers that provide no parental care, Tiger Barbs will eat their own eggs if they have the opportunity.
-Therefore, set up a separate breeding tank, which can double as a grow-out tank for the fry.
-Females have a broader more rounded belly and are larger than the more highly colored males.
-To acquire a breeding pair, keep at least a half dozen and allow them to pair off.
-Condition the breeders with live foods, and once a pair has been established, move them to a separate breeding tank.
+As egg-scatterers that provide no parental care, tiger barbs will eat their own eggs if they have the opportunity.
+Therefore, it is advisable to set up a separate breeding tank that can double as a grow-out tank for the fry.
+To acquire a breeding pair, keep at least a half dozen barbs and allow them to pair off.
+Condition the breeders with live foods, and once a pair has been established, move them to the separate breeding tank.

-The breeding tank should have soft acidic water, fine-leaved plants, and a bare bottom.
-Some breeders use marbles for the bottom, which allow the eggs to drop safely out of the parents' grasp.
-Keep in mind that if the bottom is bare, it is particularly critical to observe them and move the parents immediately after spawning, as they will consume the eggs.
+The breeding tank should have soft, acidic water, fine-leaved plants, and a bare bottom.
+Some breeders use marbles or a spawning grid on the bottom, which allows the eggs to drop safely out of the parents' grasp.
+Keep in mind that if the bottom is bare, it is particularly critical to observe closely, removing the parents immediately after spawning and before they can consume their eggs.

-Spawning will take usually place in the morning.
-If the breeding pair does not spawn within a day or two, a partial water change with water that is a degree or two warmer than the tank will usually trigger spawning.
+Spawning will usually take place in the morning.
+If the breeding pair does not spawn within a day or two, a partial water change with water that is a degree or two warmer than the tank water will usually trigger spawning.
 If more intervention is still necessary, lower the tank water level by an inch, then use a watering can sprinkler to add the colder make-up water to the tank.
 The sprinkling vibrations mimic the conditions of the natural rainy season, sending more of the appropriate hormonal cues that it is time to spawn.

-The female will lay about 200 transparent yellowish colored eggs, which the male will immediately fertilize.
-As soon as the eggs have been fertilized, the breeding pair should be removed from the tank.
-The eggs will hatch in approximately 36 hours, and the fry will be free swimming after five days.
-Feed the fry newly hatched brine shrimp until large enough to accept finely crushed flake food or commercial powdered fry food.
+The female will lay about 200 transparent- to yellowish-colored eggs, which the male will immediately fertilize.
+As soon as the eggs have been fertilized, the breeding pair should be removed.
+The eggs will hatch in approximately 36 hours, and the fry will be free-swimming after five days.
+Feed the fry newly hatched brine shrimp until they are large enough to accept finely crushed flake food or commercial powdered fry food.